USS Suwannee (CVE-27): 1944

 On 4 August, she cleared the Marianas for Eniwetok and Seeadler Harbor, reaching the latter port on 13 August.
 Almost a month later, on 10 September, she put to sea to support the landings on Morotai in the Netherlands East Indies.
 Those landings went off without opposition on 15 September, and Suwannee returned to Seeadler Harbor, to prepare for the invasion of the Philippines.

 On 12 October, the escort carrier got underway from Manus, in Rear Admiral Thomas L. Sprague's Escort Carrier Group to provide air support for the landings at Leyte Gulf.
-She reached the Philippines several days later, and her planes began strikes on enemy installations in the Visayas until 25 October.
+She reached the Philippines several days later, and her planes began strikes on enemy installations in the Visayas, until 25 October.
 She provided air support for the assault forces with ASW and CAPs and strikes against Japanese installations ashore.

 On 24–25 October 1944, the Japanese launched a major surface offensive from three directions to contest the landings at Leyte Gulf.
 While Admiral Jisaburo Ozawa's Mobile Force sailed south from Japan and drew the bulk of Admiral William Halsey's 3d Fleet off to the north, Admiral Shima's 2nd Striking Force, along with Admiral Shoji Nishimura's Force, attempted to force the Surigao Strait from the south.
 This drew Admiral Jesse B. Oldendorf's Bombardment Group south to meet that threat in the Battle of Surigao Strait.
 With Admiral Oldendorf's old battleships fighting in Surigao Strait and Halsey's 3rd Fleet scurrying north, Suwannee, with the other 15 escort carriers and 22 destroyers and destroyer escorts, formed the only Allied naval force operating off Leyte Gulf when Vice Admiral Takeo Kurita's 1st Striking Force sneaked through the unguarded San Bernardino Strait into the Philippine Sea.

+Battle off Samar

 Just before 07:00, on 25 October, one of Kadashan Bay's planes reported a Japanese force of four battleships, eight cruisers, and 11 destroyers.
 This force, Kurita's, immediately began a surface engagement with Rear Admiral Clifton Sprague's "Taffy 3", the northernmost group of escort carriers.
 Suwannee was much farther south as an element of Rear Admiral Thomas Sprague's "Taffy 1".
-Consequently, she did not participate in the running surface Battle off Samar.
+Consequently, though she did not participate in the running surface Battle off Samar, her air group of TBMs and F6Fs carried out persistent attacks on Japanese capital ships.